-- Students must have a grade of "C" or better in all required courses in order to progress to the next level in the nursing program. - Any didactic nursing course with a required co-requisite clinical course is integrated and inseparable from the clinical course; therefore, a student must pass both courses with a "C" or better in the same semester in order to be eligible to enroll in the next level of courses. - Students admitted to the Traditional Generic Program are ineligible to continue in the Program when they have two or more course failures.
+- Students must have a grade of "C" or better in all required courses in order to progress to the next level in the nursing program.
+A "C" in the ADN Program is defined as a grade of 75 or higher in required nursing courses. - Any didactic nursing course with a required co-requisite clinical course is integrated and inseparable from the clinical course; therefore, a student must pass both courses with a "C" or better in the same semester in order to be eligible to enroll in the next level of courses. - Students admitted to the Traditional Generic Program are ineligible to continue in the Program when they have two or more course failures.
 A course failure means a course grade of "D", "F", or W (while failing).